A Boosted-DCA with Power-Sum-DC Decomposition for Linearly Constrained Polynomial Programs: Numerical experiment

 \section{Numerical experiment}

-In this section, we use our BDCA$_\text{e}$ against the classical DCA and BDCA with Armijo line search proposed in \cite{niu2019higher} applied to our new PSDC decompositions, as well as \texttt{FILTERSD} \cite{filtersdFletcher} and \texttt{FMINCON} for solving the higher-order moment portfolio optimization model.
-All algorithms are implemented on $\text{MATLAB}$ R2021a, and tested on a laptop equipped with Intel Core i5-1035G1 CPU 1.19GHz and 8GB RAM.
+In this section, we test BDCA$_\text{e}$ against the classical DCA and BDCA \cite{niu2019higher} applied to our new PSDC decompositions, UDCA \cite{Niu2011} and UBDCA \cite{niu2019higher} (with projective DC decomposition) as well as \texttt{FILTERSD} \cite{filtersdFletcher} and \texttt{FMINCON} for solving the higher-order moment portfolio optimization model and the polynomial optimization problem with box constraint.
+All experiments are performed on $\text{MATLAB}$ R2021a with a laptop equipped with Intel Core i5-1035G1 CPU 1.19GHz and 8GB of RAM.
+According to Lemma \ref{lem:psrep}, the gradient computation of any form $\varphi(\x)\in\bbH_d[\x]$ is given by